SysKitTeam/docs-point/requirements/permission-requirements.md

 {% hint style="information" %}

-**Please note:** The Syskit Point Service Principal is also added to the Exchange Administrator role in order to sync the distribution list and email-enabled security group owners, as well as support management actions on such groups.
+**Please note:** The Syskit Point Service Principal is also added to the Exchange Administrator; this enables syncing the distribution list and email-enabled security group owners and running management actions for such groups in Syskit Point.

 {% endhint %}